nterreri/thesis/report/chapter4.md

 ![Synonym generator class diagram](classSynonym.pdf)

 The final package examined is the synonym generator (Figure 4.9).
-The use case for this package is to aid in the construction of a RiveScript brain by avoiding having to manually define common synonyms to simplify the pattern matchers in the brain[^brainexample].
+The purpose for this package is to aid in the implementation of a RiveScript brain by avoiding having to manually define common synonyms to simplify the pattern matchers in the brain[^brainexample].